 The award-winning Guild Players Theatre production group at Bishop DuBourg High School has a longstanding reputation for delivering stellar performances.
-This season marks the Guild’s 48th season in the Guild Theatre.
 Driven by talented casts, innovative set designs, and masterful lighting and sound design, the Guild strives mightily to provide its audiences with a quality evening of theatre, be it serious, comic, or musical.
-The Guild offers students the opportunity to be involved in any one or more of 3 productions a year.
+The Guild offers students the opportunity to be involved in a fall play and spring musical each year.
 From lighting and sound to costumes and make-up to dramatic, comic or musical performance, there is something for everyone!
-And it is a wonderful group to find and make friends that will last, through school or even a lifetime.
-The Guild is a home for anyone.

 Many talented actors, actresses, and musical greats have graced the stage at Bishop DuBourg and moved on to attain success on other stages, films, and soundtracks, including: Ken Page ’72, Norbert Leo Butz ’85, Marcy Weigert ’06, Justin Leibrecht ’06, Greg Schweizer ’73, Mary Beth (Scherr) Babcock ’85, Jerry Ahillen ’81, Joe DiMercurio ’80 and Bob Thibaut '00.
 It is a great place to let the magic of theatre enrich your life, now and forever.

 This is a project-oriented class that studies all aspects of theatre.
 Students will gain a fundamental understanding of the art of the theatre and develop self-confidence in their abilities to work individually and collaboratively.
 Students will examine the history of theatre, experiment with technical elements such as set and costume design, and practice different kinds of performances such as pantomime, improv, and method acting.
 Students have the chance to create and perform their own play during the semester.